 Sheryl is a Licensed Professional Counselor Intern.
 She received her B.A. in Communications and Business and her M.S. in Counseling Psychology, both from Palm Beach Atlantic University in Florida.
 She has worked with adults, children and adolescents in the private practice and non-profit counseling setting.
 She draws from person-centered and attachment theories in her clinical work.
 She believes that we are wired for connection and the need to be known.
 In addition, Sheryl works from the perspective that feeling safe and secure in a trusted therapeutic relationship is an essential component toward personal growth and healing.

-Corey received a BS in Psychology from Texas A&M University.
-She is currently pursuing an MA Counseling degree from Sam Houston State University.
+Corey received her BS in Psychology from Texas A&M University and her MA in Counseling degree from Sam Houston State University.
 She has experience working with adults and children.
 She practices from a person-centered theory and believes that through empathic and accepting relationships, every individual can experience growth and healing.

 Kallie is a Licensed Professional Counselor and Certified Integrative Wellness and Life Coach in the state of Texas.
 She primarily works with children using play therapy techniques and with adults looking to thrive in their daily lives.
 During her time at the University of Saint Thomas, Kallie was published in the International Journal of Play Therapy for her work teaching children social and emotional skills.
 Her manuscript, “Examining the use of play activities to increase appropriate classroom behaviors,” investigated the importance of addressing a child’s social and emotional needs at school to increase the occurrence of socially appropriate classroom behaviors.
 As an educator for 11 years, Kallie is invested in teaching social and emotional skills to both adults and children, as she witnessed first hand their power in schools.